chinchin96/SublimeText-Merge-Windows/README.md

 If you've ever had multple windows, with several tabs in each, and then wanted to consolidate them all into a single window with a keyboard shortuct in Sublime Text 3, this plugin is your solution.
 Witih an editabled key-binding/shortcut (or through the command palette), all tabs of every window will be consolidate into one window.

 ## Installation
-Download the package and place in the following directory: `Sublime Text 3/Packages/`
+Download the package and place in the following directory: `Sublime Text 3/Packages/`.
+Here's what's in the Box:

-**What's in the Box:**

 **Default.sublime-commands**  — Command Palette Menu
 **mergewindows.py**  — Python Code that makes it work!